What is lab filtration paper?

 Laboratories require specialized, high-quality filtration methods for a variety of scientific research and experimentation processes.
 Purity, reliability, and validity of filter materials are essential for accurate measurements and data collection.

-Filter paper is available in several optional varieties for an broad range of laboratory applications.
+Filter paper is available in several optional varieties for a broad range of laboratory applications.
 There are two fundamental types of filter paper: quantitative and qualitative.

 What is the difference between quantitative filter paper and qualitative filter paper?